danna202/river-flow-direction-app/README.md

 GitHub Repository:  https://github.com/danna202/river-flow-direction-app.git

-This site was Deployed using [River-Flow-Direction](https://river-flow-direction-app.vercel.app/).
+This site was Deployed by Vercel using [River-Flow-Direction](https://river-flow-direction-app.vercel.app/).

 How to Use: